GarretSidzaka/apache/README.md

 * `-p [local port]:80` maps a local port to the container's HTTP port 80, alternatively you may map 443 if using TLS

-### Access apache logs

-Apache is configured to log both access and error log to STDOUT.
-So you can simply use `docker logs` to get the log output:

-`docker logs -f container-id`